Endangered Species Conservation and Recovery Grant Program

 - Development of management plans

-The CDFW will annually solicit project proposals for funding under the Traditional Section 6 Species Recovery Grant Program based on approved needs, topics, and/or themes which address the goals and objective of the program through its Proposal Solicitation Notice (PSN).
+The CDFW will annually solicit project proposals for funding under the Traditional Section 6 Endangered Species Conservation and Recovery Grant Program based on approved needs, topics, and/or themes which address the goals and objective of the program through its Proposal Solicitation Notice (PSN).
 For each year that it is issued, the PSN will contain all pertinent information for proposal submittal that year, including, but not limited to following:

 - Types of projects or themes that will be accepted;